On complete embedded translating solitons of the mean curvature flow that are of finite genus

-and so $v_n-v=O(r^{-(2n+1+l)})$, as desired. \newsubhead{The Small Scale - Formal Solutions}[TheSmallScaleFormalSolutions] We now derive an asymptotic formula for solutions to \eqnref{GrimSurfaceEquation} over the small scale.
-This will be more involved than the previous case.
-Indeed, we first require a precise notion of what ``small-scale'' means.
-Fix positive constants $C\gg 1$ and $\eta\ll 1$ which we henceforth consider to be universal.
-Let $\Delta$ be a large, positive real number, and let $\epsilon, A>0$ and $c\in\Bbb{R}$ be such that
+and the result follows. \newsubhead{The Small Scale - Formal Solutions}[TheSmallScaleFormalSolutions] We now study solutions to \eqnref{GrimSurfaceEquation} over the small scale.
+We fix positive constants $K\gg 1$ and $\eta\ll 1$ which we henceforth consider to be universal.
+Let $\Lambda$ be a large, positive real number, and let $\epsilon, R>0$ and $c\in\Bbb{R}$ be such that

-Observe in particular that these conditions imply that $A$ becomes large as $\Delta$ tends to infinity.
-We study solutions to \eqnref{GrimSurfaceEquation} over the interval $[\epsilon A, \epsilon A^4]$ with initial value determined by $c$.
-We call the constant $c$ the {\sl logarithmic coefficient} for reasons that will become clear presently.
-It will be convenient for this initial value to be equal to a certain non-trivial function of $c$ rather than to $c$ itself.
-This function, which is a small perturbation of the identity, will depend on the desired order of asymptotic approximation and is defined explicitly in Section \subheadref{TheSmallScaleExactSolutionsII}, below.